mrknmc/ug4/pa2/report.md

 # Implementation Details

 All parts are completed fully.
 Both MSI and MESI protocols are supported.
-The cache coherence simulator is in a Python script `cache.py`.
+The cache coherence simulator is in a Python3 script `cache.py`.

 ## Command Line Options

 There are several command line options available to the Python script:

 ```
-$ python3 cache.py [-h] [--lines LINES] [--words WORDS] [--mesi] tracefile
+$ python cache.py [-h] [--lines LINES] [--words WORDS] [--mesi] tracefile
 ```

 For example, the command to run a MESI protocol on the file `trace1.txt` with 1024 lines per cache and 4 words per line is:

 ```
-$ python3 cache.py --lines 1024 --words 4 --mesi trace1.txt
+$ python cache.py --lines 1024 --words 4 --mesi trace1.txt
 ```

 ## Data Structures

 Instruction

-:   Describes an operation that is executed (read or write), an identifier of the CPU executing the instruction, and an address of the word that is being used in the operation.
+:   Describes an opcode that is executed (read or write), an identifier of the CPU executing the instruction, and an address of the word that is being used in the instruction.

 Line